-Start by documenting your general inspection (e.g. “Patient was laid on the bed and appeared in significant discomfort”).
+Start by documenting your general inspection (e.g. “The patient was laid on the bed and appeared to be in significant pain”).

-This is where you document the patient’s current observations/vital signs (e.g. BP/Pulse/RR/Oxygen saturation/Temperature)
+This is where you document the patient’s current observations/vital signs (e.g. BP/Pulse/Respiratory rate/Oxygen saturation/Temperature).

 If the patient’s fluid balance is being monitored write down the input (drinking/IV/NG) and output (urine/stools/drains) that has been measured.